-Interview with Patrick Lin, director of the Ethics + Emerging Sciences Group at California Polytechnic State University.
+Interview with Patrick Lin, director of the Ethics + Emerging Sciences Group at California Polytechnic State University, about autonomous car.

 Who should make the moral decisions of autonomous vehicles (AVs): programmers, companies or governments?
 Is there a consensus on this within the scientific community?

 Expertise also matters.
 For instance, if you were constructing a house, you would want input from professional architects and engineers.
 Why would that be different with ethical issues?
 Admittedly, there’s still disagreement among philosophers on what the “right” ethical theory is, but we don’t need that answer for practical ethics – we can borrow methods from different ethical theories to draw out the various considerations.
 Ultimately, how an autonomous vehicle should be programmed is a political decision that must include buy-in from the general public.
 This isn’t to say the public is always right – they’re clearly not.
 But they are a critical stakeholder, and if they’re not on board or consulted, then industry will continue to suffer setbacks.

 While automated vehicles have been manufactured and tested for a while now, does the technology even exist that makes it possible to differentiate between people, animals and other traffic participants?

 Patrick Lin: Computer vision, including algorithms that process images, still need improvement.
 They still have a hard time picking up small objects, like animals, as well as distinguishing shadows and dark spaces, like a pothole.
 They don’t work well at all in the rain and other bad weather, which occurs in most places of the world.
 That’s why it’s a good idea to have multiple sensing systems, from digital cameras to radars to lidars and other emerging technologies.